Controller and Action¶

 -

-Constructor for the view that will render the result of the action.
-The return value of the action will be used the as the model and passed to the
+- type: Constructor - Constructor for the view that will render the result of the action.
+The return value of the action will be used the as the model and passed to the - printmethod of the view.

 -